thekuolab/cydno_female_preference/README.md

 # cydno_female_preference
-Datasets and analytical codes for the manuscript entitled "Divergent warning patterns influence male and female mating behaviors in a tropical butterfly"
+Datasets, images, videos, and analytical codes for the manuscript entitled "Divergent warning patterns influence male and female mating behaviors in a tropical butterfly"

 **Data files:**